 Selling a House with Leased Solar Panels?
 Follow This Game Plan

-Here we’ll cover your options and how to communicate the benefits of solar power to prospective buyers.
-For added expertise, our guide features advice from top real estate agent Elmer Morales who has 18 years of experience selling homes with solar panels in Ontario, CA, the state leading the way in solar energy
+Here, we’ll cover your options and how to communicate the benefits of solar power to prospective buyers.
+For added expertise, our guide features advice from top real estate agent Elmer Morales, who has almost two decades of experience selling homes with solar panels in Ontario, CA, the state leading the way in solar energy.

 When selling a home with leased solar panels, you must either transfer the lease to your home buyers or purchase the panels from the solar company to conclude the lease early.
 Both options have their pros and cons so you’ll need to review the terms and conditions of your contract to evaluate which is best for your particular situation.